-2019 is the year that 50+ services – senior living, home care and health care – must move beyond lead generation to create brands.
+2021 is the year that 50+ services – senior living, home care and health care – must update their visual brands.

 Your brand is the only asset you have.
 Brand is not logo and colors and hero images.
-Brand is your content — how you share your expertise and joy with the world – online and in real life.
+Brand is your content — how you share your expertise, joy and integrity with the world – online and in real life.

 Everyone is aspirational at every age.
 My 86 year old father with cardiovascular issues and dementia has aspirations too.
 He still wants to be “cool” and look his best.